 - a.
-There is a surplus of such facilities in the locality, or; - b.
-The loss can be replaced with an equivalent or greater provision in the immediate locality; or - c.
-The development enhances an existing facility. - 7.80 Open Space includes all land that is available for use by the public for informal and formal recreational and leisure use.
+The site has no significant amenity, nature conservation or recreational value and; - b.
+There is a surplus of such facilities in the locality, or; - c.
+The loss can be replaced with an equivalent or greater provision in the immediate locality; or - d.
+The development enhances an existing facility.

+7.74 Open Space includes all land that is available for use by the public for informal and formal recreational and leisure use.
 Open Space provision in Blaenau Gwent includes a range of urban and country parks, common land, community sport and recreation grounds and facilities and children's play areas.
 It is recognised that all these spaces play a key role, given the largely urban population, (having the 4th highest population density in Wales) offering the opportunity to improve the health and well being of residents.
 Open Space in Blaenau Gwent lies both within and outside of the settlement boundaries and as such has the potential to come under significant pressure for development.
+Development of open space will be permitted where it is an appropriate use, which relates to the function of the space and improves the facility.